 The operating results of the facilities will be impacted by various factors over which the operators/owners may have no control.
 Those factors include, without limitation, the health of the economy, inflation pressures, employee availability and cost, changes in supply of or demand for competing seniors housing and health care facilities, competition from home health providers, ability to control other rising operating costs, the potential for significant reforms in the health care industry including state and federal reimbursement programs, and the ongoing impact of COVID-19.
-Prestige is our largest operator based upon revenues and assets representing 16.4% of our total revenues and 14.7% of our total assets as of March 31, 2023.
-Subsequent to March 31, 2023, we agreed to defer up to \$1.5 million in interest payments due on one of Prestige's mortgage loans secured by 15 skilled nursing centers.
-The deferral will be available from May to September 2023 capped at \$0.3 million per month.
+Prestige is our largest operator based upon revenues and assets representing 16.7% of our total revenues and 14.3% of our total assets as of June 30, 2023.
+During the second quarter of 2023, we agreed to defer up to \$1.5 million, or up to \$0.3 million per month for May through September 2023, in interest payments due on one of Prestige's mortgage loans secured by 15 skilled nursing centers.
+We deferred \$0.6 million in interest payments during the second quarter of 2023 and deferred \$0.3 million in interest payments in July 2023.
+Medicaid rates are expected to increase effective October 1st and retroactive rate settlements related to prior years are expected to be paid in fourth quarter of 2023 and fourth quarter of 2024.
 Our financial position and ability to make distributions may be adversely affected if Prestige faces financial difficulties, including bankruptcy, inability to emerge from bankruptcy, insolvency or a general downturn in its business.